Find out about how we'll be delivering our courses in 2020.

 Gain the skills and experience to teach mathematics in primary, infant and junior schools, with the possibility of subject leadership, with our PGCE Primary with Mathematics.

-Our Postgraduate Certificate Education (PGCE) Primary Education with Mathematics course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach maths to children aged five to 11.
+Our Postgraduate Certificate in Education (PGCE) Primary Education with Mathematics course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach maths to children aged five to 11.

 Choose this specialist pathway if you are interested in championing mathematics in your future school.
 It will enable you to follow a particular interest in maths, leading to subject leadership and/or specialist teaching of mathematics within a primary setting.

 Your tutors are internationally or nationally renowned experts, and their research regularly has a direct impact on school curricula and learning techniques — both in the UK and abroad.
 As experts in their field, their research also directly informs the focus and content of your course.

 Learning takes place through a series of lectures,, practical seminars and workshops, where interactive and discussion-based techniques will encourage you to engage, reflect and challenge.
 Sessions may include: